Volkswagen Golf Estate interior

-Interior quality is one of the Golf’s biggest selling points – giving premium quality at a mainstream price.
+Interior quality is one of the VW Golf Estate’s biggest selling points – giving premium quality at a mainstream price.

-Some might hanker after a little more verve, but the simple layout means the car is extremely easy to operate and the touchscreen infotainment system represents a benchmark that rivals would do well to follow.
+Some might hanker after a little more verve, but the simple layout means the VW Golf Estate is extremely easy to operate and the touchscreen infotainment system represents a benchmark that rivals would do well to follow.

 Inside, it just feels like it comes from the class above